 STEP 9.
 Migrate SEO Data

-In the process of your store website migration the search engine rankings can be seriously corrupted.
-To ensure the safety of your SEO data, do the following:
+In the process of your store website migration the search engine rankings can be seriously corrupted if you don't pay close attention to migration details.
+So, to ensure the safety of your SEO data, do the following:

 - Implement 301 redirects for all old URLs.
 Define all the URLs on the old website and outline the pages on the new website where the URLs will be redirected to.
 This way, the external links will be referred to the active pages.
 If you migrate the new website data in one night and use the 301 redirects, search engines will easily crawl your website.
 You won’t need to worry about anything.